Nonprofit Board Fellows

 Are you interested in learning what it takes to run a nonprofit from the boardroom?
 Do you want to work on high-level strategic issues in a functioning nonprofit organization?

-The Nonprofit Board Fellows program works with graduate students like you give you project management experience and develop your executive skills as a board member of a nonprofit organization in Southeast Michigan.
+The Nonprofit Board Fellows program that works with graduate students like you gives you project management experience and develops your executive skills as a board member of a nonprofit organization in Southeast Michigan.